High-dimensional inference on jumps in nonparametric time series regression models: Monte Carlo Simulations

-In addition, we present comprehensive simulation results in Section \ref{sec:simulation_appendix} in the supplementary material.
-First, we achieve comparable simulation performance in terms of size and power results for the test of \emph{homogeneity} of the threshold effects in Table \ref{table:sim3}.
-The results confirm our Gaussian approximation result in Theorem \ref{thm:homotesting}.
-For robustness, we also consider three additional settings with even stronger cross-sectional dependence, see DGP4--6 in Section \ref{sec:simulation_appendix} of the supplementary materials.
-The results in Table \ref{table:sim2} show that size and power are indeed robust to strong cross-sectional dependence.
-Furthermore, Table \ref{table:sim4} demonstrates that detecting the existence of jump effects simultaneously across cross-sectional dimensions in the case of unknown thresholds has size and power properties as good as in the known threshold case, confirming our theoretical results from Theorem \ref{thm:unknown}.
-Finally, we show the good finite sample performance for the estimation accuracy of the threshold location estimator in Table \ref{table:sim5}, providing Monte Carlo evidence supporting the consistency result of the threshold in Theorem \ref{consistency}.}
+While the preceding results are concerned with the known threshold case, we now examine the size and power properties of our uniform testing procedure in the case of unknown thresholds.
+We consider the same model specification as in the known threshold case.
+Therefore, the true threshold is $c_{0j}=0$ for all $j$.
+For the practical implementation of our test procedure, we consider the following grids of threshold locations.
+Due to different ranges in the covariate distribution, we consider the grid $[-0.6,-0.3,0,0.3,0.6]$ for DGP1 and $[-0.3,-0.15,0,0.15,0.3]$ for DGP2 and 3.
+The results in Table \ref{table:sim4} reveal that the test has still good size properties, with the empirical size being slightly smaller than nominal in some settings and slightly larger in others.
+As expected, the power of the test decreases compared to the case with a known threshold.
+However, as $T$ increases, the power still approaches one, confirming our theoretical results from Theorem \ref{thm:unknown}.
+We additionally show the good finite sample performance for the estimation accuracy of the threshold location estimator in Table \ref{table:sim5}, providing Monte Carlo evidence supporting the consistency result of the threshold in Theorem \ref{consistency}.}